pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 #### Legitimate interests

 While (6) is purposefully broad and is the most flexible out of the six, there must be a specific interest, be it commercial or security, for it to apply.
-Users' personal rights override your own interests as well.
+Users' personal rights override your own interests as well, and it cannot be used if you have more unintrusive way to achieve your "interests".
 Security related interests, such as DDOS protection, are explicitly stated to be considered proper legitimate interest in recital 49:

 > This [a legitimate interest of the data controller concerned] could, for example, include preventing unauthorised access to electronic communications networks and malicious code distribution and stopping ‘denial of service’ attacks and damage to computer and electronic communication systems.